Khan’s masterstroke: PTI in; PML N down; PPP out

 Summing up, Ch.
 Parvez Elahi and his team intend to join the PTI instead of merging the party into the PTI.
 While Ch.
 Parvez Elahi and his cohorts are likely to benefit a lot if they become part of Tehreek-e-Insaf, their joining may not augur well for PTI itself.
 PML Q represents forces of the status quo while the PTI is here to break the status quo.
 Most importantly, the PMLQ people may prove a Trojan horse within the ranks of PTI because their loyalties would always rest somewhere else.

-Comment Ansar M Bhatti In the wake of Peshawar tragedy the government has decided toRead More
+Comment Ansar M Bhatti By selecting Barrister Gohar as the interim Chairman of the PTI,Read More